dat17v1/2_10_databaser/materials/exercises.md

 You should use the database "[my_first_database.sql](https://github.com/dat17v1/2_10_databaser/blob/master/materials/my_first_database.sql)"

+The content of this file you copy and then paste it into the Console window (database - intelliJ) and hit the execute button.

-Write the SQL statements for:
+## Write the SQL statements for:

-## SELECT
+### SELECT

 1. Get the first name of all customers